afondiel/Edge-AI-Benchmarking/README.md

 Wang et al. "Optimizing Edge AI: A Comprehensive Survey on Data, Model, and System Strategies", arXiv pp, [arXiv:2501.03265v1](https://arxiv.org/abs/2501.03265), 2025

-After identifying performance bottlenecks, you can apply Edge AI SOTA optimizations technique from Data Pipeline, Model to System Architecture (Application) to meet the target success.
+After identifying performance bottlenecks, you can apply Edge AI SOTA optimization techniques across the data pipeline, model, and system architecture (as shown in image above) to meet your application goals.

-For example, if you decide to use Quantization, reducing the model precision from `FP32` to `INT8`, enabling reduce the memory footprint and speedup computation, you may endup with the following table.
+For example, if you decide to use quantization, reducing the model precision from `FP32` to `INT8` can reduce the memory footprint and speed up computation, potentially resulting in the following table.

 <table border="1">
   <thead>